openharmony/docs/en/device-dev/quick-start/running-a-hello-ohos-program-5.md

     </table>

     >![](public_sys-resources/icon-notice.gif) **NOTICE:**
     >**go 0x40000000**  \(optional\) indicates that the command is fixed in the startup parameters by default and the board automatically starts after it is reset.
-If you want to manually start the board, press  **Enter**  in the countdown phase of the U-boot startup to interrupt the automatic startup.
+If you want to manually start the board, press  **Enter**  in the countdown phase of the U-Boot startup to interrupt the automatic startup.

 3.  <a name="li6442853122312"></a>If  **hisilicon \#**  is displayed during the startup, run the  **reset**  command.
 After the system automatically starts and  **OHOS**  is displayed, run the  **./bin/helloworld**  command and then press  **Enter**.
 The system is started successfully if information shown in the following figure is displayed.